 There is a theory of aging called ‘the free radical theory’.
 This theory suggests that reactive oxygen species damage DNA (both nuclear and mitochondrial), leading to mutations, inducing oxidative stress and ultimately inhibiting the melanin and the pigmentation of the hair.
 This can affect both the melanocyte (producer of melanin) and the hair bulb epithelium (the base of the hair itself).
 This basically means the oxidative stress can inhibit colour in the hair – making it grey.

-The reactive oxygen species can make the melanocyte dysfunctional and make them undergo a process called apoptosis- a programmed self-destruction of the cell.
-Apoptosis can be linked to an increased risk of cancer, so therefore greying of the hair might be a defence mechanism against this and why grey hairs are more apparent in the elderly population.
+The reactive oxygen species can make the melanocyte dysfunctional.
+This makes them undergo a process called apoptosis.
+A programmed self-destruction of the cell.
+Apoptosis can be linked to an increased risk of cancer.
+So therefore greying of the hair might be a defence mechanism against this and why grey hairs are more apparent in the elderly population.